hobbyquaker/binrpc/README.md

 The MIT License (MIT)

-Copyright (c) 2014-2018 Sebastian 'hobbyquaker' Raff and Contributors
+Copyright (c) 2014-2017 Sebastian 'hobbyquaker' Raff

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal